Faculty Guide For Student Accommodations

 Suggestions for working with students:

 - A student with AD/HD benefits from structure and organization.
-When possible, provide outlines of major topics to be covered before each lecture.
-A detailed syllabus can be helpful.
+When possible, before each lecture, instructors should provide outlines of major topics covered.
+A detailed syllabus can help these students.

 - Provide directions for assignments in writing.